Ledragon/pi-vision-histogram/symbol-porting-guide.md

 };
 ```

-In PI Vision 4, we don't need to create a new variable for multistating a UI component.
-We can set `isMultiState` property to true for those config properties that need multi-state functionality.
-Here we set the multi-state property to `txtColor` config property.
-When we load the symbol and opens configuration pane, we will be able to multistate the text color of this symbol.
+In PI Vision 4, you set the `isMultiState` property to true for any configuration properties that need multistate functionality.
+The following example adds the multistate functionality to the `txtColor` configuration property.
+When the symbol loads, you can define multiple states for the text color of the symbol in the configuration pane.

 ```typescript
 export class ExtensionLibrary extends NgLibrary {